-Let’s talk KPI for accounting firms.
+Let’s talk KPI for accounting firm growth.
 Sneak on in here, everybody let’s see if we can get this sucker to go live.
 So, let me just double check and make sure that this worked.
 We did it, we made it.
 I always forget sometimes when I do this live, I use this little software, and I’m looking at it right now.
 Some of the comments below what I put here were from my last live, where I talked about inside of $800,000 accounting firms.
 So, we can go ahead and get some of those deleted after this, but you know, technology on a Friday.
 I want to shoot you this video because I came up with a really helpful method to look at your firm.
 It’s kind of interesting because when you look at a tax and accounting firm, they are not completely seasonal generally, but they’re also not completely monthly.

 Now there are some exceptions because if you’re doing CFO services, then a lot of times that’s mostly monthly.
 If you’re doing just tax prep, that’s mostly seasonal.
 Even if you’re doing CFO services, you tend to get some cleanup work where you have a huge spike in one period, right?
 When you’re doing tax prep, you have the regular season, the extension season.
 This year we got our third season.
 So it’s not a completely clean cut case of how to look at, am I growing?
 Am I doing well?
 It hit me because I was on the phone with one of my clients here, the day he came on, I’m just not hitting my goals.
 I’m just not hitting my goals.
+We’re looking for accounting firm growth.

 And I said, maybe I can hit your goals.
 You look like you’re a zombie right now.
 But what is a good KPI for accounting firms?
 I asked the guy, and I’m going to show you his numbers here in a second.
 I said, so, “Like where are you?”
 I ended up going back through every single month that he has been in business and looking at what his cash sales were over those time periods.
 Now I know some of you guys say “Andrew, I don’t care about the sales.
 I care about the profits.”
 I hear you.
 I care about the profit too, but one thing I have noticed is that it is a lot harder to grow sales than it is a margin.
 Once you have sales, it’s way harder.
 So, I always focus on growing top line, knowing that we can rinse clients, get the cost structure in line and so on.